 A 1200Mb adapter will, in reality, provide a performance of 100-120Mb at best, while the 500Mb models deliver about 60Mb, and 200Mb adapters are typically capable of around 30-40Mb.

-(Remember: Mb or Mbps is a measure of speed in Megabits Per Second, not to be confused with megabytes or MB, which is the size of a file.
-At a transfer rate of 100Mb it would take eight seconds to move 100MB of information).
+Make sure you remember that Mb or Mbps is a measure of speed in Megabits Per Second.
+It’s not to be confused with megabytes or MB, which is the size of a file.
+At a transfer rate of 100Mb, it would take eight seconds to move 100MB of information.

 Anyone with fibre broadband should get a 500Mb powerline device at a minimum.
-If you’ve got a speedy connection, like Virgin Media’s 300Mb cable, you should use the fastest powerline adapters available to avoid limiting the broadband performance.
+If you’ve got a speedy connection, like Virgin Media’s M500 Fibre Broadband, you should use the fastest powerline adapters available to avoid limiting the broadband performance.

 Ports and pass-throughs

 A basic HomePlug will have a single ethernet port, but some models offer several ethernet connections, so you can connect multiple devices.

 The multiport adapters are usually only a little more expensive and worth it even if you don’t need those ports right away.
 Otherwise, to add more ports, you’ll either need to replace the adapter or use a network switch.
 If you have left it a little late, a network switch isn’t expensive, but it will be extra clutter.

 Some adapters will also have pass-throughs for the power socket.
 This isn’t an essential feature, but it’s a useful thing to have if power points are at a premium.